 Swish the rinse around the mouth and spit.
 Do not swallow the tea tree oil rinse.

-Despite their “natural” origin, essential oils like tea tree oil are powerful substances.
+Despite their “natural” origin, essential oils, like tea tree oil, are powerful substances.
 You should never apply pure tea tree oil directly to your skin.
 Doing so can result in a serious allergic reaction, blisters, or other irritation.

 The only exceptions to dilution are the few ready-to-use tea tree oil products on the market.
 These often come in roller ball tubes that are applied to external areas only.
-Many of these products are designed for aromatic use, so make sure your selection was created with topical application in mind.
+Many of these products are designed for aromatic use, so make sure your selection is created with topical application in mind.

 Although tea tree oil is considered risk-free when used as directed for most people, there’s still a chance of allergic reaction.